 - Team member disagreements or lack of unity.
 Check throughout the project to ensure all team members are on the same page.

 - Insufficient skills or knowledge.
-At the start of the project identify skills needed.
-Find people within the team who have the required skills, or seek external sources who can help fill gaps, including other teams, consultants, or freelancers.
+At the start of the project, identify the skills needed.
+Find people within the team who have the required skills or seek external sources who can help fill gaps, including other teams, consultants, or freelancers.

 - Stakeholder interference.
 Relevant stakeholders can quickly derail progress.
-Involve them early and get their feedback and support on the direction of the project.
+Involve them early and get feedback and support on the project’s direction.
 Arrange contact with them and note the amount of feedback you need to give them.

 - Lack of interest or prioritization by key team members.
 Ensure all team members are committed to the project and, if possible, solely focused on it to avoid project loss of skills or prioritization.
 If a senior team member can’t attend sprint planning or review, get another team member to fill the gap.